ControlNet for Stable Diffusion: Sketch-to-Image, Depth Control

 xinsir/controlnet-union-sdxl-1.02.5 GB8 control types in one model

-The ControlNet Union model from xinsir is particularly useful - it packages Canny, depth, pose, and five other control types into a single 2.5 GB file, so you do not need to download separate models for each type.
+The ControlNet Union model from xinsir is handy.
+It packs Canny, depth, pose, and five other control types into a single 2.5 GB file.
+So you don’t need a separate model for each type.

 VRAM Requirements

-SDXL with one ControlNet requires 8 GB VRAM minimum in FP16.
+SDXL with one ControlNet needs 8 GB VRAM at minimum in FP16.
 With two stacked ControlNets, budget 10 to 12 GB.
-If you are hitting out-of-memory errors on an 8 GB card like the RTX 4060, use the --lowvram or --medvram flags in A1111/Forge.
+If you hit out-of-memory errors on an 8 GB card like the RTX 4060, use the --lowvram or --medvram flags in A1111/Forge.

 Preprocessing Your Control Images

-The quality of your ControlNet output depends heavily on how you prepare the conditioning image.
-A sloppy preprocessing step produces sloppy results regardless of your prompt.
+The quality of your ControlNet output rests on how well you prepare the control image.
+A sloppy preprocessing step gives sloppy results, no matter how good your prompt is.

 Canny Edge Detection

-Best for converting photographs or detailed drawings into edge maps.
-The two key parameters are the low threshold (50 to 100) and high threshold (100 to 200).
-Lower thresholds capture more detail but can introduce noise.
-For most photographs, start with low=100 and high=200, then decrease the low threshold if you need finer detail.
-The output is a black-and-white image where white lines represent detected edges.
+Best for turning photos or detailed drawings into edge maps.
+The two key settings are the low threshold (50 to 100) and high threshold (100 to 200).
+Lower thresholds catch more detail but can add noise.
+For most photos, start with low=100 and high=200.
+Then drop the low threshold if you need finer detail.
+The output is a black-and-white image where white lines mark the edges it found.

 Depth Estimation

-Depth Anything v2 (2024) is the current best option for monocular depth estimation.
+Depth Anything v2 (2024) is the best option for single-image depth estimation.
 It is more accurate than MiDaS 3.1 and runs at 30fps on an RTX 4060.
-The output is a grayscale image where lighter areas are closer and darker areas are farther away.
-This is particularly useful for maintaining spatial relationships when you want to completely change a scene’s content while keeping its layout.
+The output is a grayscale image where lighter areas sit closer and darker areas sit farther away.
+It is most useful when you want to swap a scene’s content but keep its layout.

 OpenPose Skeleton Detection

-Extracts body, hand, and face keypoints from photographs.
-Use this for character art where you need to control pose precisely while changing clothing, style, or identity.
-The full OpenPose detection (body + hands + face) gives the tightest control but also the most constraints.
+Pulls body, hand, and face keypoints from photos.
+Use this for character art when you need a precise pose but want to change clothing, style, or identity.
+The full OpenPose pass (body, hands, and face) gives the tightest control but also the most constraints.
 For looser pose guidance, use body-only detection.

 Scribble and Sketch Mode

 The most forgiving preprocessor.
-Draw black lines on a white canvas at any quality level - stick figures, rough shapes, abstract compositions - and the model interprets your intent rather than exact geometry.
-This is the fastest path from idea to image because it accepts genuinely rough input.
-If you are drawing on paper, scan or photograph it and run it through the Scribble preprocessor to clean it up.
+Draw black lines on a white canvas at any skill level: stick figures, rough shapes, loose compositions.
+The model reads your intent, not your exact geometry.
+This is the fastest path from idea to image because it takes truly rough input.
+If you draw on paper, scan or photograph it, then run it through the Scribble preprocessor to clean it up.

 Lineart

 Comes in Anime and Realistic variants.
-Converts images to clean line drawings or accepts hand-drawn lineart directly.
-Pair the anime variant with a checkpoint like Animagine XL for illustration workflows where you want to go from rough lineart to finished colored illustration.
+It turns images into clean line drawings or takes hand-drawn lineart as is.
+Pair the anime variant with a checkpoint like Animagine XL when you want to go from rough lineart to a finished, colored illustration.
+For custom styles or characters, pair ControlNet with fine-tuned LoRA adapters .
+That gives you both layout control and a steady style across a series.

 Segmentation Masks

-Using OneFormer or SAM2 , you color-code image regions using the ADE20K palette (sky=blue, ground=green, building=red) to control which objects appear where.
-This works well for landscape and architectural composition where you want precise control over the scene layout without drawing edges.
+With OneFormer or SAM2 , you color-code image regions using the ADE20K palette (sky=blue, ground=green, building=red) to set which objects go where.
+This works well for landscape and architecture scenes when you want precise layout control without drawing edges.

 Practical Workflows: From Sketch to Finished Image

-The following three workflows cover the most common ControlNet use cases and can be adapted to most projects.
+The next three workflows cover the most common ControlNet use cases.
+You can adapt them to most projects.

 Sketch to Concept Art

-Start with a rough pencil sketch - either scanned from paper or drawn digitally as black lines on a white background.
-If scanned, run it through the Scribble preprocessor to clean it up.
-If drawn digitally, you can often use it directly.
+Start with a rough pencil sketch.
+Scan it from paper or draw it as black lines on a white background.
+If you scan it, run it through the Scribble preprocessor to clean it up.
+If you draw it on screen, you can often use it as is.

 Set control_weight to 0.8.
-Write a detailed prompt describing materials, lighting, and style - something like “fantasy castle on a cliff, dramatic sunset lighting, stone walls covered in moss, volumetric fog, highly detailed digital painting.”
-Generate at 1024x1024 with 30 sampling steps using DPM++ 2M Karras scheduler.
+Write a detailed prompt for materials, lighting, and style.
+For example: “fantasy castle on a cliff, dramatic sunset lighting, stone walls covered in moss, volumetric fog, highly detailed digital painting.”
+Generate at 1024x1024 with 30 sampling steps using the DPM++ 2M Karras scheduler.

-The sketch controls the composition (where the castle sits, the cliff angle, the horizon line) while the prompt controls everything else (materials, lighting, atmosphere, style).
+The sketch sets the composition: where the castle sits, the cliff angle, the horizon line.
+The prompt sets everything else: materials, lighting, mood, and style.

 Depth-Guided Scene Transformation

-Take a smartphone photo of a room or landscape.
-Run it through Depth Anything v2 to extract the depth map.
-Load controlnet-depth-sdxl-1.0 with control_weight set to 0.7, and prompt for a completely different environment.
+Take a phone photo of a room or landscape.
+Run it through Depth Anything v2 to get the depth map.
+Load controlnet-depth-sdxl-1.0 with control_weight set to 0.7, then prompt for a wholly different setting.

-A living room depth map with the prompt “underwater coral reef, tropical fish, sunlight filtering through water, volumetric lighting” retains the spatial layout of your living room - the couch becomes a coral formation at the right distance, the bookshelf becomes a reef wall - while transforming every surface and object.
-This technique is useful for concept art, game environment design, and architectural visualization where you want to explore different themes for the same space.
+Try a living room depth map with the prompt “underwater coral reef, tropical fish, sunlight filtering through water, volumetric lighting.”
+The result keeps your living room layout.
+The couch becomes a coral formation at the right distance.
+The bookshelf becomes a reef wall.
+Every surface and object changes.
+This trick is useful for concept art, game environment design, and architecture visuals, where you want to explore many themes for the same space.

 Pose-Controlled Character Art

-Find a reference photo with the desired pose (or photograph yourself).
-Extract the OpenPose skeleton with body, hands, and face keypoints.
-Set control_weight to 0.9 for strict pose adherence.
+Find a reference photo with the pose you want, or photograph yourself.
+Pull the OpenPose skeleton with body, hands, and face keypoints.
+Set control_weight to 0.9 for a strict pose match.
 Write a prompt with your character description.

-For additional control over clothing or accessories, stack a second ControlNet using Canny edges from a clothing reference at weight 0.3.
-The OpenPose skeleton controls the body position while the Canny edges suggest outfit details.
+For more control over clothing or accessories, stack a second ControlNet.
+Feed it Canny edges from a clothing reference at weight 0.3.
+The OpenPose skeleton sets the body position.
+The Canny edges hint at outfit details.

 Prompt Strategy with ControlNet

-Prompt engineering works differently with ControlNet because the model already knows where things go.
-Your prompt should focus on what fills the composition rather than spatial arrangement.
-Front-load quality terms (“masterpiece, best quality, highly detailed”), include style tags (“oil painting,” “3D render,” “photograph”), and describe materials, lighting, and atmosphere.
+Prompt writing works differently with ControlNet, since the model already knows where things go.
+Your prompt should focus on what fills the scene, not where things sit.
+Front-load quality terms (“masterpiece, best quality, highly detailed”), add style tags (“oil painting,” “3D render,” “photograph”), and describe materials, lighting, and mood.

-Negative prompts matter more with ControlNet than in standard generation.
-Include “deformed hands, extra fingers, blurry, low quality, watermark” as the model can produce artifacts at control points, especially around hand keypoints where the skeleton data is densest.
+Negative prompts count for more with ControlNet than in plain generation.
+Include “deformed hands, extra fingers, blurry, low quality, watermark.”
+The model can add artifacts at control points, above all around hand keypoints, where the skeleton data is densest.

 Batch Generation and Refinement

-Generate 4 to 8 images per configuration with different seeds.
-Take the best result and run it through img2img at 0.3 to 0.4 denoise strength for refinement.
-For an extra level of polish, extract Canny edges from your best output and apply a second ControlNet pass - this tightens detail while preserving the overall composition you already approved.
+Generate 4 to 8 images per setup with different seeds.
+Take the best result and run it through img2img at 0.3 to 0.4 denoise strength to refine it.
+For extra polish, pull Canny edges from your best output and run a second ControlNet pass.
+This tightens detail and keeps the composition you already approved.

 Advanced Techniques: Multi-ControlNet and ControlNet Unions

-After getting comfortable with single-ControlNet workflows, you can stack multiple control types and combine them with IP-Adapter for much finer control over the output.
+Once you are at ease with single-ControlNet workflows, you can stack control types and pair them with IP-Adapter for much finer control over the output.

 Multi-ControlNet Stacking

-In ComfyUI, chain multiple Apply ControlNet nodes sequentially, each with its own model, control image, and weight.
-A powerful combination for character scenes is Depth (weight 0.6) for spatial layout, OpenPose (weight 0.8) for pose, and Canny (weight 0.3) for edge detail.
-The weights need balancing - if one ControlNet dominates, reduce its weight and increase the others until the result reflects all three inputs.
+In ComfyUI, chain several Apply ControlNet nodes in a row, each with its own model, control image, and weight.
+A strong mix for character scenes is Depth (weight 0.6) for layout, OpenPose (weight 0.8) for pose, and Canny (weight 0.3) for edge detail.
+The weights need balancing.
+If one ControlNet takes over, drop its weight and raise the others until the result reflects all three inputs.

 ControlNet Union Models

-The xinsir/controlnet-union-sdxl-1.0 model handles multiple control types in a single model.
-Pass a control_mode parameter (0 for Canny, 1 for depth, 2 for pose, and so on) to select the conditioning type.
-This reduces VRAM usage from roughly 7.5 GB (three separate models) to 2.5 GB (one union model), which makes multi-ControlNet workflows feasible on 8 GB cards.
+The xinsir/controlnet-union-sdxl-1.0 model handles many control types in one file.
+Pass a control_mode value (0 for Canny, 1 for depth, 2 for pose, and so on) to pick the conditioning type.
+This cuts VRAM use from about 7.5 GB (three separate models) to 2.5 GB (one union model).
+That makes stacked workflows work on 8 GB cards.

 IP-Adapter Plus ControlNet

-IP-Adapter injects style or subject identity from a reference image, while ControlNet controls composition.
-The practical use case is consistent character generation: use IP-Adapter to lock in a character’s face and appearance, then use ControlNet with different poses for each frame.
-This combination is essential for comic pages, storyboards, or any project requiring the same character across multiple images.
+IP-Adapter pulls style or subject identity from a reference image, while ControlNet sets the composition.
+The main use is steady character art: use IP-Adapter to lock a character’s face and look, then use ControlNet with a new pose for each frame.
+This pair is key for comic pages, storyboards, or any project that needs the same character across many images.

 ControlNet Inpainting

-Mask a region of an existing image, provide a ControlNet condition for just that region, and regenerate only the masked area.
-The most common use is fixing hands - apply OpenPose to just the hand region with correct finger positions and regenerate.
-You can also use depth-guided inpainting to replace backgrounds while keeping foreground subjects intact.
+Mask a region of an existing image, give a ControlNet condition for just that region, and regenerate only the masked area.
+The most common use is fixing hands: apply OpenPose to just the hand region with correct finger positions, then regenerate.
+You can also use depth-guided inpainting to swap backgrounds while keeping foreground subjects intact.

 T2I-Adapter as a Lightweight Alternative

-T2I-Adapters achieve roughly 70 to 80 percent of ControlNet’s conditioning strength with about half the VRAM usage.
-If you are on a 6 GB card where full ControlNet plus SDXL does not fit, T2I-Adapter may be your only option for spatial conditioning.
-The quality gap is noticeable but not dramatic for most use cases.
+T2I-Adapters reach about 70 to 80 percent of ControlNet’s conditioning strength with roughly half the VRAM.
+If you are on a 6 GB card where full ControlNet plus SDXL does not fit, T2I-Adapter may be your only path to spatial control.
+The quality gap shows, but it is small for most use cases.

 FLUX.1 ControlNet

-InstantX and Jasper AI have released Canny, depth, and pose ControlNets for FLUX.1-dev.
-Quality rivals SDXL ControlNet, but FLUX.1 requires 12 GB or more VRAM and inference runs 2 to 3 times slower due to the larger architecture.
-If you already run FLUX.1 for its superior text rendering and prompt adherence, the ControlNet variants are worth testing.
-If you are choosing a base model primarily for ControlNet work, SDXL remains the more practical option in early 2026 due to wider model availability and better performance per watt.
+InstantX and Jasper AI have released Canny, depth, and pose ControlNets for FLUX.1-dev .
+Quality rivals SDXL ControlNet.
+But FLUX.1 needs 12 GB or more VRAM, and inference runs 2 to 3 times slower because the model is larger.
+If you already run FLUX.1 for its better text rendering and prompt following, the ControlNet variants are worth a test.
+If you pick a base model mainly for ControlNet work, SDXL is still the more practical choice.
+It has wider model support and better speed per watt.

 Quick Start Path

-If you want to try ControlNet with minimal setup: install ComfyUI, download the ControlNet Union SDXL model, take a photo of anything with your phone, run Depth Anything v2 on it, and generate with a creative prompt.
-The whole process takes about ten minutes from install to first image.
-Once you see a depth map from your living room turned into an alien landscape or a medieval tavern, the appeal of spatial conditioning becomes obvious.
-From there, try different preprocessors, stack multiple ControlNets, and build workflows around your specific projects.
+Want to try ControlNet with as little setup as possible?
+Install ComfyUI, download the ControlNet Union SDXL model, take a phone photo of anything, run Depth Anything v2 on it, and generate with a creative prompt.
+The whole run takes about ten minutes from install to first image.
+Once you see a depth map of your living room turn into an alien landscape or a medieval tavern, the appeal of spatial control is clear.
+From there, try other preprocessors, stack ControlNets, and build workflows around your own projects.